IBM-Cloud/docs/cli/plugins/registry/index.md

 Remove one or more specified tokens.

 ```
-bx cr token-rm TOKEN
+bx cr token-rm TOKEN [TOKEN]
 ```
 {: codeblock}

 **Parameters**
 <dl>
 <dt>TOKEN</dt>
 <dd>(Optional) TOKEN can be either the token itself, or the unique identifier of the token, as shown in `bx cr token-list`.
-Mutliple tokens can be specified and they must be separated by a space.</dd>
+Multiple tokens can be specified and they must be separated by a space.</dd>
 </dl>